-Password Protection for your CV/Resume with Adobe Acrobat
+Password Protection for your CV/Resume with Adobe Acrobat or Word

 A lot of online scams involving identity theft are hitting the industry these days.
 In many of these scams the victims’ CVs/resumes are stolen by the scammers and then used for their own criminal purposes.

 In this post, I list some basic steps how to protect your own identity from being stolen.
 Below I’ll explain how to protect your resume/CV from being altered by malicious people with the help of Adobe Acrobat.
 The free Adobe Reader won’t work.
 If you do not own Adobe Acrobat, there are freeware programs out there that allow you to password-protect PDF files.
 I personally am using Acrobat, therefore I cannot comment on these programs.

 If you wrote your CV/Resume in Microsoft Word and use the option to save it in PDF format, you can also encrypt the PDF file with a password.
 Below I show you how.